-Various experimental and computational approaches were applied to characterize the human PPI network \cite{PMID:16189514, PMID:25416956} and these networks have been invaluable in interpreting the role of evolutionary constraints on a protein family.
-In the PPI network, a node represents a protein, while edge represents an interaction between the two proteins connected by the edge.
+Various experimental and computational approaches have been applied to characterize the PPI network in several model organisms and human beings \cite{PMID:16189514, PMID:25416956} and these networks have been invaluable in interpreting the role of evolutionary constraints on a protein family.
+In the PPI network, a node represents a protein, while an edge represents an interaction between the two proteins connected by the edge.
 Proteins that are highly interconnected in PPI networks (hubs) are under strong negative selection constraints while proteins at the periphery of the network are under positive selection in humans \cite{PMID:18077332}.
-Proteins that are more central in an integrated “multinet” formed by pooling biological networks from different context (PPI, metabolic, post-translational modification, GRN, etc.) are under negative selection within human populations \cite{PMID:23505346}.
+Proteins that are more central in an integrated “multinet” formed by pooling biological networks from different context (PPI, metabolic, post-translational modification, gene regulatory network, etc.) are under negative selection within human populations \cite{PMID:23505346}.
 In agreement with this, perturbations to hub proteins are more likely to be associated with diseases than non-hub proteins \cite{PMID:17502601}.
 The PPI networks are organized in a modular fashion as proteins associated with the same function are more likely to interact with one another \cite{PMID:17353930} and proteins associated with similar diseases tend to occur within the same module \cite{PMID:17502601}.
 The system properties of the network have also been useful in interpreting how the human proteome is robust even in the presence of a large number of deleterious variants within healthy individuals.
-Most deleterious variants observed in healthy individuals occur on peripheral regions of the interactome, and have marginal effects on the interactome either due to compensatory mutations or due to the interactome’s redundant nature \cite{PMID:25261458}.
-Meanwhile, cancer-associated somatic deleterious variations occur in the internal regions of the interactome and tend to have larger structural consequences on the PPI network.
+Most deleterious variants observed in healthy individuals occur in peripheral regions of the interactome.
+Such limited effects may result as a consequence of compensatory mutations or functional redundancy \cite{PMID:25261458}.
+On the other hand, cancer-associated somatic deleterious variations occur in the internal regions of the interactome and tend to have larger structural consequences on the PPI network.

-The interactome provides a convenient effect to measure the impact of a deleterious variant on the cell, as a deleterious variant would have a larger impact on the structure of the PPI network if it occurs on a hub.
-A deleterious variant can either remove a protein (and all its edges) from the PPI network by making a protein nonfunctional or it could lead to the loss of just one or more of its interactions (edgetic effects).
+The interactome provides a convenient platform to measure the impact of a deleterious variant on the cell, as a deleterious variant would have a larger effect on the structure of the PPI network if it occurs on a hub.
+As shown in Fig. 4, A deleterious variant can either remove a protein (such a node effect would naturally also result in the removal of all the associated edges) from the PPI network by making a protein nonfunctional or it could lead to the loss of just one or more of its interactions (edgetic effects).
 Mutations at a PPI interface can have drastic effects on the biomolecular binding constant and several sequence and structure-based methods have been proposed to identify these interaction hotspots \cite{PMID:17630824, PMID:15855251}.
 While the discovery of structural folds has saturated, the discovery of new domain-domain interactions continues to grow (Figure 1).
-Even though we have incomplete information, it has been predicted that about 12% of all the HGMD and OMIM mutations occur at a PPI interaction \cite{PMID:26027735} while approximately 28% of experimentally-tested HGMD missense mutations affect one or more interactions emphasizing the importance of these interactions for annotating rare variants and disease-associated mutations \cite{PMID:25910212}.
+Even though we have incomplete information, it has been predicted that about 12% of all the HGMD and OMIM mutations occur at a PPI interaction \cite{PMID:26027735} while approximately 28% of experimentally-tested HGMD missense mutations affect one or more interactions, thus underscoring the importance of these interactions for annotating rare variants and disease-associated mutations \cite{PMID:25910212}.